 Dr Richie Nimmo - personal details

 My journey into the social sciences began with a visceral interest in politics as a teenager.
 I studied the subject enthusiastically at A-level, almost to the detriment of my other humanities subjects, and I was only introduced to sociology, which wasn't offered at my school, by my girlfriend who happened to be studying it at college.
-Reading Marx and other classics of modern social theory, the concerns of politics came to seem rather narrow.
+Reading Marx and other classics of critical social theory, the concerns of politics came to seem rather narrow.
 After beginning a degree in social and political sciences, which gave me the opportunity to study sociology formally for the first time, I was soon converted, and after a year of studying politics at Manchester I transferred to sociology, and graduated in that subject in 2002.

 Having grown to love the city I went on to study for my Masters and PhD at Manchester.
 My thesis drew upon actor-network theory and Foucauldian genealogy to undertake a post-humanist socio-material history of the UK dairy industry.
 I completed the PhD in 2007 and immediately moved to the University of Aberdeen to take up a position as Lecturer in Sociology there.
 I was delighted to have the opportunity to return to Manchester two years later in September 2009.
 I continue to be inspired by the critical possibilities of sociology, but I am also increasingly concerned with the deletions and purifications of social thought, and by the ontological politics of its characteristic ways of knowing.